CityOfNewYork/DORIS-Publications-Portal/README.md

   - Rather than retrieving a user record directly via User.query.filter_by, for instance, a new method should be added to the `app.database.user.User` class and that method will be called to perform the retrieval.

+- Expected console warnings (as of 4/10/17):
+  - `Accessing PropTypes via the main React package is deprecated...`
+    - The current version of *react-router* is still using `React.PropTypes`
+  - `MaskedInput: React.createClass is deprecated...`
+    - The current version of *react-text-mask* is still using `React.createClass`

 ### Redux Usage